-Ms. Petit focuses on the representation of nonprofit and tax-exempt organizations and their donors, with an emphasis on corporate governance matters, international grantmaking, company and private foundations, and religious organizations.
+Ms. Petit focuses on the representation of nonprofit and tax-exempt organizations and their donors, with an emphasis on corporate governance, international grantmaking, company and private foundations, religious organizations, and fiscal sponsorship.

 Ms. Petit is a member of the American Bar Association, Tax Section and The Bar Association of San Francisco.
 She is a former member of the Nonprofit and Unincorporated Organizations Subcommittee of the Business Law Section of The California State Bar.

-Ms. Petit has spoken at a number of national exempt organization conferences, including “Representing and Managing Tax-Exempt Organizations” at Georgetown Law, the Council on Foundation’s annual conference, and the Grant Managers Network national conference.
-She has previously served as an adjunct professor at the University of San Francisco’s Institute for Nonprofit Management and has guest lectured at Golden Gate University and UC Berkeley School of Law.
+Ms. Petit has spoken at a number of national exempt organization conferences.
+In addition, she previously served as an adjunct professor at the University of San Francisco’s Institute for Nonprofit Management and has guest lectured at Golden Gate University and UC Berkeley School of Law.

-Ms. Petit is also a frequent writer and editor on exempt organization topics.
-She currently serves as an author of CEB’s Advising California Nonprofit Corporations, the editor of the exempt organizations department of the Journal of Taxation, and the founding editor of Adler & Colvin’s blog, www.nonprofitlawmatters.com.
+Ms. Petit is a frequent writer and editor on exempt organization topics.
+Her work includes co-authoring the third edition of Fiscal Sponsorship: 6 Ways To Do It Right (October 2019), “The New Foundations of Open Source,” Santa Clara High Technology Law Journal (February 2017), and “Final Regulations on Foreign Public Charity Equivalency Determinations,” Taxation of Exempts (July/August 2016).
+For many years, she has served as a co-author of CEB’s Advising California Nonprofit Corporations, and she previously served for ten years as the editor of the exempt organizations department of the Journal of Taxation.
+Ms. Petit is the founding editor of Adler & Colvin’s blog, www.nonprofitlawmatters.com.

 Ms. Petit is admitted to the bar in the state of California.